1. Support Request Submission.

 implementation and use of the Cloud Identity Core Services

 Access to support via Admin

-Console, online or via dedicated support portal.
+Console, by phone, chat or email or via dedicated support

 Status Dashboard and support portal

 providing current publicly available status information for the

 5.1 Updates to